 Evaporative air conditioners use far less electricity compared to refrigerated systems therefore, less fossil fuels such as coal and natural gas are consumed in the production of electricity.
 Investing in a premium evaporative air conditioning product will not only deliver lower running costs, but will also reduce energy network demands and lower the carbon footprint of a household as a result.
 The only power-consuming components of an evaporative cooler are the fan, electronic control and a small water pump.
 As a result, evaporative cooling running costs are low, using up to 80 per cent less energy than refrigerated air conditioning*** which means less fossil fuels such as coal and natural gas are consumed in the production of electricity.

 A carbon footprint is the total set of greenhouse gas emissions that an individual or organisation causes*.
 Usually, when measuring a carbon footprint, it is in terms of the amount of carbon dioxide directly or indirectly produced.
-The carbon footprint is a means of determining someone’s environmental impact.
 If a household appliance uses a low level of electricity it minimises the environmental impact.

 The comparison between evaporative and conventional refrigerated air conditioning is just as significant when it comes to the bigger picture – the electricity network.
 We already know that energy use and therefore evaporative running costs are much lower than for refrigerated air conditioning, which in turn means those with evaporative cooling aren’t drawing on the electricity network as much.